pFransozi/a_solid_adventure_into_arch_principles_design_patterns_.NET6_C-10/README.md

 An abstraction class is an abstraction but is not 100% abstract, and if it is, you should replace it with an interface.

 Abstract classes are used to encapsulate default behaviors that you can then inherit in sub-classes.
-They are helpful, but interfaces are more flexible, more powerful, and better suited to design contracts.
+They are helpful, but interfaces are more flexible, more powerful, and better suited to design contracts.1.

-Consider a direct dependency:

-Ninja class directly depends on Sword class.
-Ninja ------> Sword

-To invert dependency:

 Ninja -----------> IWeapon <--------------- Sword.

 ### Other important principles